OverlordAkise/gmod-lua-performance/README.md

 A simple comparison of performance optimizations for gLUA

 These are a few benchmarks that are tested on a Garry's Mod Server idling with DarkRP with only 1 player online.
 Some of those benchmarks, if possible, were also tested in a LUA5.3 console on Debian 10.
-If not otherwise stated differently all tests have been done on a gmod server on linux.
+If not otherwise stated differently all tests have been done on a 32bit gmod server on linux.

-The benchmarks mean nothing compared to other benchmark numbers.
-These results should only be compared to themselves.
+These benchmark results mean nothing compared to other benchmark results.
+Your numbers will probably look completely different than my numbers.
+Please compare your benchmark results only with your own numbers, as every small change in Hardware changes the result notably.

 **The goal of this collection of benchmarks is to show the actual performance gain by implementing "Coding Tips" from the web.**

-**These are not made up comparisons, everyone can test the code for themselves and see the difference.**
+**Everyone can test the code for themselves and see the difference.
+Source code is always linked at the bottom of a comparison.**

 The sources for some of the "Coding Tips" are: